daemontus/glucose/README.md

 However, the whole project is covered by JUnit and Robolectric tests, with the total coverage of over 90% (most of the missing stuff are Kotlin inline methods) and should be well tested and stable.

-**So yes, Glucose should be essentially ready for production, with a few possible minor changes in the future.**
+**So yes, Glucose is ready for production, with a few possible minor changes in the future.**

 ### I am not using Kotlin (yet), can I use Glucose?
 Yes, Kotlin has a great interoperability with existing Java code.
 A few specific features (f.e. simplified syntax for creating bundles) might be a little cumbersome to use, but the rest of the API is pretty much language agnostic.